List of New Zealand Twenty20 International cricket records: Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

-Ahsan Raza of Pakistan holds the record for the most T20I matches umpired with 49.
-The most experienced New Zealand umpire is Chris Brown with 27 matches officiated so far.
+Viswanadan Kalidas of Malaysia holds the record for the most T20I matches umpired with 100.
+The most experienced New Zealand umpire is Chris Brown with 67 matches officiated so far.